alvitoraidhy/forminator/README.md

-# Reforms
+# Forminator

-A basic and flexible Javascript form generator and validator.
+A simple and flexible Javascript form generator and validator.
 Based on [forms](https://github.com/caolan/forms).

 Currently only **<input>** field is generate-able at the moment.
 Other fields such as **<select>** will be added later.